minaminao/ctf-blockchain/README.md

 | [Ethernaut: 20.
 Denial](src/Ethernaut#20-denial) |               |

 ### Forgetting to set `view`/`pure` to interface and abstract contract functions
-- If you forget to set `view`,`pure` for a function and design your application under the assumption that the state will not change, it will be a bug.
+- If you forget to set `view` or `pure` for a function and design your application under the assumption that the state will not change, it will be a bug.

 | Challenge                                            | Note, Keyword |
 | ---------------------------------------------------- | ------------- |
 | [Ethernaut: 11.
 Elevator](src/Ethernaut#11-elevator) |               |

 ### `view` functions do not always return the same value
-- Since view functions can read state, they can be conditionally branched based on state and do not necessarily return the same value.
+- Since `view` functions can read state, they can be conditionally branched based on state and do not necessarily return the same value.

 | Challenge                                    | Note, Keyword |
 | -------------------------------------------- | ------------- |
 | [Ethernaut: 21.
 Shop](src/Ethernaut#21-shop) |               |

 ### Mistakes in setting `storage` and `memory`
-- If `storage` and `memory` are not set properly, old values may be referenced or overwriting may not occur, resulting in vulnerability.
+- If `storage` and `memory` are not set properly, old values may be referenced, or overwriting may not occur, resulting in vulnerability.

 | Challenge            | Note, Keyword                                                                                                   |
 | -------------------- | --------------------------------------------------------------------------------------------------------------- |